-A foot in both 'growth' and 'value' camps avoids the traps inherent in chasing momentum and constantly being faced with making binary decisions and second-guessing swings in style.
-Our performance history, both in terms of absolute returns and relative to the sector, suggests this steady-as-we-go approach has been appropriate.
+In equities, we have maintained a foot in both 'growth' and 'value' camps to avoid the traps inherent in chasing momentum and constantly being faced with making binary decisions and second-guessing swings in market mood.
+Our performance, whether in absolute terms or relative to the sector, suggests this nudge-on-the-tiller approach has been appropriate, not least because we do not profess to have all the answers when it comes to the outcome of momentous world events.